 Next, finding ways to more accurately diagnose specifically what students are consuming in cafeterias may be an important improvement for future research.
 While the researcher took a new approach to identifying selection and consumption trends in the cafeteria, more accurately determining exact consumption will be an important improvement.
 The researcher used a tool that gave the researcher the ability to monitor the amount of food consumed such as one-half or three-fourths consumption rates.
 Yet finding ways to more accurately measure the amount of a liquid drank and the amount of a food consumed will be helpful for researchers moving forward.

 The quantitative study design took an innovative approach to better understanding consumption patterns in a middle school cafeteria.
 This design was limited by the sample size and the accuracy of the consumption data and the subsequent nutritional information that was collected.
-Yet this study provides a more in-depth observation of what students are consuming in middle school cafeteria’s than the current model that exists through the federal government in which cafeterias are monitored for food compliance every 3 years (Food and Nutrition Service, USDA, 2010).
+Yet this study provides a more in-depth observation of what students are consuming in middle school cafeteria’s than the current model that exists through state compliance measures (Food and Nutrition Service, USDA, 2010).
 Using this quantitative approach could be a quicker and more effective tool in comprehending participant consumption habits in cafeterias.

 Qualitative Study